goauthentik/authentik/website/docs/providers/ldap/generic_setup.md

 ```

 :::info
-Note: This query will NOT log an event in the `Events > Logs` area if it is successful.
-To validate connectivity, run the query, but use an incorrect password.
-This will log a failed login attempt.
+Note: This query will log the first successful attempt in an event in the `Events > Logs` area.
 :::